Investigation launched into armed attack on IP's Istanbul office

 A bullet hit the window of the cafeteria section of the IP's office in the Zeytinburnu district.

-While police teams taped off the area around the spot, crime scene investigation teams initiated their work.
+While police teams cordoned off the area around the spot, crime scene investigation teams initiated their work.

+Soylu made the announcement as he responded to claims that the perpetrator would not be caught by police.

+"Our duty is to nab perpetrators.
+Put your trust in your police and state.
+You'll feel ashamed otherwise," he said.

-According to the Istanbul governorate, the incident was reported by IP officials at 11 a.m. on Friday.
+According to the Istanbul Governor's Office, the incident was reported by IP officials at 11 a.m. on Friday.

 It was condemned widely by politicians in Türkiye.